dagronf/DFSearchKit/README.md

 ```

 ### Search progressive
 For large indexes, the results may take quite a while to return.
-Thus, the progressive index if more useful, and can be used on a background thread (as SKSearchIndex is thread safe) to progressively retrieve results in another thread (for example)
+Thus, the progressive index is more useful by returning limited sets of results progressively, and can be used on a background thread (as SKSearchIndex is thread safe) to progressively retrieve results in another thread (for example)

 ```
 	let search = DFSKIndex.ProgressiveSearch(indexer, query: "dog")